nickprotop/trader/README.md

 ### 6. Backtesting
 - **Strategy Backtesting**: Allows backtesting of trading strategies using historical data to evaluate performance.

+### 7. Machine Learning
+- **Model Training**: Trains a machine learning model using historical data to predict future prices.
+- **Model Retraining**: Allows retraining of the machine learning model through the console menu.

 ## Usage

 ### Running the Bot